ibm-cloud-architecture/refarch-container-inventory/docs/eventstreams-debezium.md

 	        "database.password": "passw0rd",
 	        "database.dbname": "postgres",
 	        "database.server.name": "postgres",
-	        "table.whitelist": "public.people"
+	        "table.whitelist": "public.containers"
 	  }
 }'
 ```

 You should then be able to return to the Event Streams UI, navigating to the "Topics" section.
-You can then click on "postgres.public.people" (or whatever your table name is) to see your newly created topic.
+You can then click on "postgres.public.containers" (or whatever your table name is) to see your newly created topic.
 Then, click on "Messages" to view the messages that Debezium has written to the topic.